On this page:

 Consider any concessions you may be eligible for, such as:

 - the first home owner grant – this is a one-off payment to eligible first home owners buying or building a new home.
 Some lenders will help you arrange the grant application.
-For more information, visit the First home owner page on the State Revenue Office website
+For more information, visit First home owner - State Revenue Office

 - land transfer duty reduction.